Innovation and Development

 - Westfield Maintenance Facility (near Exit 60; Town of Westfield)

-This project will help fulfill a commitment to the Thruway Authority’s core principle of environmental stewardship, and to assist in the attainment of the State’s Renewable Energy Portfolio goals by promoting environmentally friendly technologies.
+This project will help fulfill the Thruway Authority's commitment to environmental stewardship, and will assist in the attainment of the State's Renewable Energy Portfolio goals by promoting environmentally friendly technologies.

 Joint Adhesive Study